UPDATED FEB 6, 2020

 The Om Lounge brings some seriously zen energy to East Liberty.
 They’re all about honoring yourself through space and presence while adding a little personalization to the traditional process.
 Join the Om Happy Hour, where students practice to the tempo of feel-good music (everything from Motown to dubstep) that feeds the soul.
 Want to crank it up a notch?
 Try Om Spice for some extra heat during a creative flow you won’t find anywhere else.

 lyengar Yoga Institute Pittsburgh pledges that “no one is too stiff, too out of shape, or too old” for regular practice.
-Their Centre Ave. studio is the perfect spot to unfurl your new mat and give Iyengar yoga a shot.
+Their Murray Ave. studio is the perfect spot to unfurl your new mat and give Iyengar yoga a shot.
 Iyengar style is unique in that it challenges you to hold postures longer as you use props like blocks, straps, and chairs to cultivate a dynamic practice.
 Think of class here as less of a workout session and more of a learning opportunity.

 Founded on the principles of kula (community) and seva (service), Salt Power Yoga in Sewickley and Seven Fields will take you through a flurry of movement, a discovery of strength, and a realization of newfound energy — and you’ll find yourself seriously sweaty along the way.
 This heated, Vinyasa-based community encourages you to leave your expectations at the door and just move.
-That’s why they’ve designed unique Happy Hour and Everybody Yoga (welcoming those with special needs) classes in addition to opening their doors for FREE on Sundays.
+That’s why they’ve designed unique Happy Hour and Everybody Yoga (welcoming those with special needs) classes in addition to opening their doors for $5 Charity Flows on Sundays.

 Bloomfield Yoga, conveniently located on the main Liberty Ave. drag, has just about everything.
 From foundations to acroyoga, they encourage students to connect with a practice that's right for them.
 The bright, open space provides the perfect atmosphere for a little Vinyasa with the Pittsburgh community.
 Plus, weekly pay-what-you-can classes make it possible for just about anyone to get in on the action.